 Perhaps Mary ended her earthly life in Ephesus?

 There is another, third tradition, claiming Mary moved to Ephesus (in modern Turkey), and so her Assumption occurred there.
 To this day a chapel near Ephesus marks the supposed place of this event.
 This site and its association to Mary was never officially excepted, or rejected, by any of the churches, yet it is a popular Christian pilgrimage destination.

-Contact us for a proposal of a full day tour of Jerusalem, that will also include a visit to Mary’s Tomb.
+Contact Us to Inquire About a Tour of Jerusalem that will include a visit to Mary’s Tomb

 Points of Interest in the Area